Mobile HD

 Columns

-HDTV Expert - Let's Talk about Medium-sized Displays for Tablets - and their Challenges - by Ken Werner
+Let's Talk about Medium-sized Displays for Tablets - and their Challenges

 High pixel density in tablet displays, exemplified by the new iPad's 2048x1536 resolution at 264 ppi, forces a tradeoff: small pixels shrink aperture ratios in amorphous silicon TFT panels, requiring more powerful backlights and driving the new iPad's battery from 25 Wh to 42.5 Wh - a 70% power increase.
 Emerging alternatives including LTPS, IGZO oxide TFTs, and Samsung's Pentile Matrix LCD (demonstrated at 2560x1600, 300 ppi, consuming 2.5W versus 3.2W for a comparable RGB panel) each offer distinct paths to higher density at lower power.
 Understanding these tradeoffs matters for anyone evaluating premium tablet displays or anticipating next-generation hardware.